frankframework/frank-manual/docs/source/testing/ladybug/organize/organize.rst

 .. highlight:: none

 #.
 Ensure that the Frank!Framework is set up according to :ref:`preparations` and that it is running.
 Go to Ladybug.
 Ensure that the report generator is enabled.
 See :ref:`useWebInterfaceWindows` or :ref:`useWebInterfaceLinux`.
 #.
-Ensure that you have a captured test script of running adapter "sutGet".
+Ensure that you have a captured test report of running adapter "sutGet".
 This should be the case if you did subsection :ref:`downloadUpload`.
 In this case, you can proceed to :ref:`afterPrepared`.
 #.
-If you do not have a test script of running "sutGet", continue with this step.
+If you do not have a test report of running "sutGet", continue with this step.
 Click "Testing" in the picture below:

    .. image:: ../../frankConsoleFindTestTools.jpg